Countdown (game show): Evolution

 The rules of Countdown are derived from those of Des chiffres et des lettres.
 Perhaps the biggest difference is the length of the round; DCedL's number rounds are each 45 seconds long to Countdown's 30.
-DCedL also features "duels", in which players compete in short tasks such as mental arithmetic problems, extracting two themed words from another, or being asked to spell a word correctly.
+DCedL also features "duels", in which players compete in short tasks such as mental arithmetic problems, forming two themed words from a set of letters, or being asked to spell a word correctly.
 Other minor differences include a different numbers scoring system (9 points for an exact solution, or 6 points for the closest inexact solution in DCedL) and the proportion of letters to numbers rounds (10 to 4 in Countdown, 8 to 4 in DCedL).

 The pilot episode followed significantly different rules from the current ones.
 Most noticeably, only eight letters were selected for each letters round.
 If two contestants offered a word of the same length, or an equally close solution to a numbers game, then only the contestant who made the selection for that round was awarded points.
 Also, only five points were given for an exact numbers solution, three for a solution within 5, and one point for the closer solution, no matter how far away.